MAK Building Materials Factories retained nearly USD 500 million in foreign currency within the domestic economy

 - 2 min read

-Mongolyn Alt (MAK) LLC continues to strengthen its leading position in Mongolia’s building materials industry by systematically implementing its medium- and long-term development strategy, with a strong focus on supporting domestic manufacturing and enhancing the competitiveness of the construction and infrastructure sector.
+Mongolyn Alt (MAK) LLC continues to consolidate its leading position in Mongolia’s building materials industry through the consistent implementation of its medium- and long-term development strategy.
+This strategy is focused on strengthening domestic manufacturing capacity and enhancing the overall competitiveness of the construction and infrastructure sectors.

 Domestic production is a cornerstone of sustainable economic growth.
-In this context, MAK has emerged as one of Mongolia’s leading building materials manufacturers, playing a pivotal role in accelerating industrial development and reducing import dependency.
+In this context, MAK has established itself as one of Mongolia’s foremost building materials manufacturers, playing a leading role in accelerating industrial development and import substitution.

-At present, MAK produces and supplies more than 20 types of building materials to the domestic market under its unified MAK Building Materials brand.
-These include European-standard cement, blocks, windows, doors, ventilation ducts, technological lime, plastic pallets, as well as ready-mixed concrete manufactured in accordance with Japanese Industrial Standards (JIS), ensuring stable supply and consistent quality for the national construction sector.
+Today, under the unified MAK Building Materials brand, the company produces and supplies more than 20 types of products to the domestic market.
+These include European-standard cement, blocks, windows and doors, ventilation ducts, industrial lime, plastic pallets, and ready-mix concrete manufactured in compliance with Japanese Industrial Standards (JIS).

-In particular, MAK Euro Block, which accounts for over 70 percent of the domestic block market, and MAK Euro Cement, holding more than 40 percent of the cement market, have collectively prevented approximately USD 520 million in outbound foreign currency flows since their commissioning.
-This achievement reflects MAK’s substantial contribution to import substitution and foreign exchange retention within the national economy.
+Notably, MAK Euro Block, which commands over 70% of the domestic market, and MAK Euro Cement, with a market share exceeding 40%, have together prevented approximately USD 520 million in foreign currency outflows since the start of their operations, effectively retaining this value within the national economy.

-Looking ahead, MAK plans to further expand its manufacturing footprint by developing large-scale, future-oriented industrial complexes at two strategically selected locations offering favorable logistics conditions, secure raw material reserves, and a supportive business environment.
-As part of these developments, MAK will gradually establish new high value-added production facilities, including steel structures, engineered stone panels, and fiber cement boards.
+Looking ahead, MAK plans to further expand its manufacturing footprint by developing large-scale, future-oriented industrial complexes at two strategically selected locations.
+These sites offer favorable transport and logistics conditions, secure raw material reserves, and a competitive business environment.
+As part of this expansion, the company will progressively establish new high value-added building materials plants, including facilities for steel structures, engineered stone panels, and fiber cement boards.